Helping Mothers Write Their Books

 Every writer, mom or otherwise, struggles with the idea of wanting more time.
 It will probably never be the amount of time you would like, but once you accept this, the challenge of time won’t feel so insurmountable.

-It can feel selfish at first to want to attempt writing.
+It can feel selfish at first to attempt writing.
 A writer is an artist, and we all know how the world feels about artists.
 Unless you are making money, art is considered a hobby – writing included.
 It’s up to you to place value on your writing and defend your pursuit.

 It’s Easier Said than Done